is a Sociologist of Health & Illness, Disability, and Aging.

 He completed his PhD. in Sociology at the University of Pennsylvania in 2014.

 Benjamin DiCicco-Bloom is a Visiting Scholar in the Department of Sociology at the University of Pennsylvania.
-He’s writing a book about autistic adults and their families and communities.
-He’s followed most of his participants for ten years, and lived with many of them.
+He’s writing a book about autistic adults and their families and communities (under contract with Princeton University Press).
+He’s followed many of his participants for ten years, and lived with most of them.
 Ben also investigates how interactions between different healthcare professionals shape medical organizations and patient care.
 With a colleague in nursing, he’s written papers on palliative, hospice, and primary care settings.
-Their work together explicates organizational processes that support things like information sharing and support for emotional labor that are relevant to workers and leaders in a variety of sectors.
-Ben’s newest area of interest is population aging, As one of the major trends shaping 21st century life, population aging has much to teach about fundamental social processes.
-His first piece in this line of work is a paper he’s writing with one of his students that illustrates how individual and organizational responses to China’s universal retirement age policy point the way towards an institutional framework better able to represent the sources of social change.
+Their work together explicates organizational processes that support things like information sharing and emotional labor, relevant to workers and leaders in a variety of sectors.
+Ben’s newest area of interest is aging.
+As one of the major trends shaping 21st century life, population aging has much to teach us about fundamental social processes.
+His first piece in this line of work is a paper he’s writing with one of his students that illustrates how individual and organizational responses to China’s universal retirement age policy point the way towards an institutional framework better able to represent the dynamism of social change.